acm-uic/student-task-manager-sig-mobile-dev/README.md

 ## Preview of Our Development Process
 It goes without saying that any major undertaking requires planning beforehand.
 That is especially true for mobile development.
 I speak from experience when I say, you're headed for disaster if you don't plan out all your components, screens, backend, etc before you touch the keyboard.

+For that reason, I gathered information on the process of app development with extensive research.

-After extensive research, here are the basic steps I found in the app development cycle.
+Here are the basic steps I found.